-In April 2022, the GASB issued Statement No. 99, Omnibus 2022.
+Recent accounting pronouncements: In April 2022, the GASB issued Statement No. 99, Omnibus 2022.
 The statement provides guidance on the requirements related to the extension of the use of London Interbank Offered Rate (LIBOR), accounting for Supplemental Nutrition Assistance Program distributions, disclosures of nonmonetary transactions, pledges of future revenues by pledging governments, clarification of certain provisions in Statement No. 34, as amended, as well as terminology updates which were effective immediately upon issuance.
 The adoption of these requirements did not have a material effect on the NWSA's financial statements.
-Additionally, the Statement provides guidance related to leases, PPPs, and SBITAs which are effective for reporting periods beginning after June 15, and guidance related to financial guarantees and the classification and reporting of derivative instruments within the scope of Statement No. 53 which is effective for reporting periods beginning after June 15, 2023.
+Additionally, the Statement provides guidance related to leases, public-private partnerships (PPP), and subscription-based information technology arrangements (SBITA) which are effective for reporting periods beginning after June 15, 2022 and guidance related to financial guarantees and the classification and reporting of derivative instruments within the scope of Statement No. 53 which is effective for reporting periods beginning after June 15, 2023.
 The NWSA is currently evaluating the effects these provisions will have on its financial statements.